 - Support and services from the date of the loved one’s injury until the time of their death.

 - Funeral costs – things like burial, cremation pension issues

 - The loved one’s medical expenses

 There is no amount of money that could make up for the death of a close family member but securing your future is a good way to start.
 In Florida, a spouse alone is entitled to recover for loss of support, love, companionship, and routine services of the deceased.
 The deceased’s children, who are under twenty-one, can recover for things like loss of guidance or loss of affection.Brining a Wrongful Death Claim

 There are some basic qualifications that a person must meet to bring a wrongful death action, (1) there must have been an actual death; (2) there must be some kind of link between the death of the loved one and the negligent action; (3) there must be showing of the affect that the death has on the family members; and (4) there must be a showing, normally, of some kind of financial hardship.
 If all of these are established, then the case will proceed.
 If the case is found to be an instance of wrongful death, then a Judge will determine the amount a person’s future earnings, to be able to incorporate that into the damages amount the family is being awarded.
 Often this is done through use of a life expectancy table incongruence with the expected retirement age of the individual.

-Andrew J. Pascale, Esq. has the requisite legal knowledge to address your claim after the loss of your loved one.
+Law Offices of Andrew J. Pascale, P.A. has the requisite legal knowledge to address your claim after the loss of your loved one.
 The suddenness and shock of this action can be a heavy weight for anyone person to handle.
 But, when a loved one is lost due to the blatant negligence of another there is a way to offload that burden.
 An experienced attorney can be that extra help that you need to make it through this trying time.
 Please contact me for a consultation and get the compensation you deserve.